jomolesk/reference-architectures/docs/hybrid-networking/index.liquid.md

 ms.date: 10/26/2016
 ms.author: mwasson

+pnp:
   series_title: Connect an on-premises network to Azure
   columns: 3
   articles:
     - id: expressroute
       title: ExpressRoute
       description: ExpressRoute connections are made using a private, dedicated connection through a third-party provider.
     - id: vpn
       title: Site-to-site VPN
       description: Azure VPN Gateway to create a virtual private network (VPN) connection.
     - id: expressroute-vpn-failover
       title: ExpressRoute with VPN fallback
       description: For mission critical application, consider using ExpressRoute with a VPN connection as a fallback.
 ---
 Many organizations wish to integrate an existing on-premises infrastructure with Azure.
 A key part of this scenario is to establish a secure and robust network connection between the on-premises network and Azure.

-{% include 'series' with articles %}
+{% include 'series' with pnp %}